David C. Sutherland III: Career

 Sutherland's involvement in game art began in 1974.
 After meeting Michael Mornard, a player in Gary Gygax' "Greyhawk" and then Dave Arneson's "Blackmoor" in the SCA, he was introduced to Professor M.A.R.
 Barker at the University of Minnesota in 1975.
 Barker was designing Tékumel, an imaginary world for use with D&D, published by TSR, Inc., the Wisconsin-based role-playing game publisher.

 The professor put him in touch with TSR, and soon after, Sutherland was working for them.
 Sutherland worked under the D&D game's co-inventor, Gary Gygax, as part of a team of illustrators, including Erol Otus, Darlene Pekul, and David Trampier.
 Sutherland also worked as the artistic director for TSR, while also working on his own illustrations.
 He worked at TSR until 1997 when the company was in the process of being purchased by Wizards of the Coast and he was not offered further employment.

+Decline and death

-After his relationship with TSR ended, Sutherland found it difficult to find work and, according to friends, felt abandoned by the gaming industry.
-Recently divorced, Sutherland remained upset about the dissolution of his marriage, became despondent and his health began to fail.
+After his relationship with TSR ended, Sutherland found it difficult to find work.
+Sutherland remained upset about the dissolution of his marriage and divorce.
 An auction of Sutherland memorabilia—including artwork, miniature sculptures, games, and game memorabilia—was held in 2004, raising USD$22,000, used to set up a trust fund for his two daughters.

 He died of chronic liver failure on June 6, 2005, in his home in Sault Ste.
 Marie, Michigan.
 He was buried on June 22, 2005, with full military honors at Fort Snelling National Cemetery in Minneapolis, Minnesota.
-He is survived by his two daughters, Susan and Heather, and his mother, sister, and brother.